A+ A-

 • Respond to concerns that some architects and other professionals had raised with ARB about the conduct and culture of the profession.
 We needed an impartial evidence base to help us understand the culture in the profession, the impact of that culture on architects and, through their work, the public.

 Thinks Insight & Strategy, an independent expert research agency, developed a comprehensive research methodology.
 This included an initial survey that was sent to registrants, employers and students through their schools of architecture, and shared across social media.
 The survey was completed by 898 architects and early career professionals.
-Further depth interviews were conducted with 15 survey respondents.
+Further in depth interviews were conducted with 15 survey respondents.
 The survey was widely promoted, and to ensure a rigorous approach to the evidence base, quotas were set to ensure a robust sample across the profession, so that the results could be reliable and inform ARB’s work.

 Key findings